wtsi-hgi/irobot-client/README.md

                         Basic authentication password; if not supplied here it will be sourced from the environment {BASIC_PASSWORD}
-  -f, --force           force overwrite output file if it already exists --no_index            Do not download index files for CRAM/BAM files
+  -f, --force           force overwrite output file if it already exists --no_index            Do not download index files for CRAM/BAM files -o, --override_url    Override a URL set in the IROBOT_URL environment
+                        variable"
 ```
 ####Common Workflow Language (CWL)